 Lastly, make sure the trigger side of the trap is closest to the wall and not the side of the trap.
 In other words, make the set with the trigger up against the wall so no matter which side the shrew may approach from, it will encounter the trigger first and not the jaws of the trap.
 This will enable the trap to do it’s job even if the shrew just walks right in without seeing where it is walking.
 You won’t get the same results if you have the trap laid sideways along the wall so make sure this set is utilized.
 Be sure to inspect your traps at least once a day but not more then twice a day as this could get any local animals a little shy.

-SHREW CONTROL KILL TRAP
+ELECTROCUTING SHREW TRAP ^

-The second type of kill trap that works well for shrews is the RAT ZAPPER.
+The second type of kill trap that works well for shrews is the ELECTRIC ZAPPER.
 These box like traps are very effective because they have wide open entrances which are comfortable for shrews to enter.
 Bait is placed at the back of the trap and in order for the shrew to reach the bait, it will have to step on the mid section of the device.
 Make sure you use one of the lures listed above and place a teaspoonful at the back of the device WITH THE DEVICE TURNED OFF AND THE BATTERIES OUT.
 This insures you won’t get “stung” by accidentally grounding yourself out.

 Next, place a dab or two at the entrance way, around the edges, to help funnel target animals inside.
 Shrews that enter will meet their demise when they get to the mid section of the trap.
 It is at this point where a “ground out” pad will cause the trap to complete its circuit which is powered by batteries.
 When the circuit is complete, there is a small electric charge which will power through whatever causes the ground out.
 This charge is enough to kill mice, shrews and rats but can’t hurt animals which weigh 10 pounds or more.